How to Make Gardening Hand and Skin Salve

 Although I used a combination of olive oil and sweet almond oil for this recipe, you may use jojoba, grapeseed, coconut, or avocado oil instead.
 Use what you have… it will help moisturize and protect your hands!
 You may also add a tablespoon or two of cocoa butter to this recipe to create an extra nourishing treatment for your skin.

-This recipe is very similar to my Petroleum Free Jelly...a great ointment that may be used in place of petroleum Jelly.
+This recipe is very similar to my Petroleum Free Jelly...a great ointment that may be used in place of Petroleum Jelly.
 You may also like my recipe for Peppermint Foot Balm, it feels wonderful on tired feet and my Sore Muscle Rub is great for hardworking homesteaders!

 You may also infuse your own oils with herbs from your garden or forage for them.
 Be sure to dry the herbs completely first.
 This removes the moisture which can cause your salve to go rancid or moldy.